Hannah Winbolt and her Family

 In 2018, 100 years since property-owning women over 30 years old were first able to vote in Parliamentary elections.
 Stockport Heritage Library mounted a very interesting display on the story of Stockport-based campaigner Hannah Winbolt.

-Hannah kept a scrapbook with records of her achievements, which after her death in 1928 was acquired by Stockport Library for the sum of £10; the Librarians kindly allowed me to study the book after it had been removed from display.
+Hannah kept a scrapbook with records of her achievements, which was acquired by Stockport Library in 2015; the Librarians kindly allowed me to study the book after it had been removed from display.

 The Winbolt Family